Anilkumar95730/git-hub-/README.md

 They can handle larger projects emciently.
 It is 3rd generation of vcs. it is written on c programming it came on the year 2005

-They are 4 types : 1.WORKING DIRECTORY.
+They are 4 types :
+                   1.WORKING DIRECTORY.

                    2.STAGING AREA.

-                   3.REPOSITORY -->#1.LOCAL REPO
+                   3.REPOSITORY -->#1.LOCAL REPO.

                                    2.REMOTE REPO

 # WORKING DIRECTORY: